 The understanding of the relationship between WLB, psychological conditions, and employee retention is scattered.
 For instance, Giauque et al. (2016) looked at the role of WLB in stress reduction and employee turnover intention.
 Schwartz et al. (2019) investigated the impact of WLB on employee burnout.
 Kelly et al. (2020) connected WLB with job stress, burnout, and job satisfaction.
-Gribben and Semple (2021) connect WLB with job stress and burnout, while Ahmad (2022) explains the relationship of WLB to job stress, interpersonal conflict, and employee turnover intention
+Gribben and Semple (2021) connect WLB with job stress and burnout, while Ahmad (2022) explains the relationship of WLB to job stress, interpersonal conflict, and employee turnover intention.

 Most studies on the relationship between WLB and employee retention tend to disregard the effect of employer branding, which may effectively retain employees.
 If the employer branding is considerably high, there will be few reasons for employees to leave the company (Bussin & Mouton, 2019).
 However, the role of employer branding in the relationship between WLB and employee retention, particularly among Generation Z workers, has yet to be explored.
 This study aims to fill this gap by integrating employer branding with the WLB employee retention model.
 Two models are examined.
-The first considers employer branding as a mediator in the relationship between WLB and employee retention.
-The second concerns employer branding as a moderator in the relationship between emotional exhaustion and employee retention.
+The first considers employer branding as a mediator in the relationship between emotional exhaustion and employee retention.